jdluong/fabflix/README.md

 		Auto-commit behavior of a returned connection = true.

 - Explain how Connection Pooling works with two backend SQL.

+We are using Spring Boot, which by default uses Hikari Connection Pooling for each instance.
+Each request (read or write) is directed to the appropriate server, and Spring Boot will handle the Connection Pooling for that server's database.

 ## Master/Slave